geoserver/geoserver/doc/en/user/source/community/solr/configure.rst

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.

 #.
-Restart GeoServer, the SORL data store should show up as an option when going through the new store
+Restart GeoServer, the SOLR data store should show up as an option when going through the new store
    creation workflow.

 Connecting to a SOLR server